SihaoSun/INDI_Quadrotor_FTC/README.md

 # INDI_Quadrotor_FTC
 This is a minimal repository containing the Matlab / Simulink file, to simulate a quadrotor subjected to single / double rotor failures, using the incremental-nonlinear-dynamic-inversion controller proposed in

+S. Sun, X. Wang, Q. Chu and C. d.
+Visser, "Incremental Nonlinear Fault-Tolerant Control of a Quadrotor With Complete Loss of Two Opposing Rotors," in IEEE Transactions on Robotics, doi: 10.1109/TRO.2020.3010626.

+If you use this code in an academic context, please cite
 ```
 @ARTICLE{SunDRF2020,
   author={S. {Sun} and X. {Wang} and Q. {Chu} and C. d. {Visser}},